This post may contain affiliate links. Please see our disclosure policy.

 See recipe card for the exact recipe with a full list of ingredients and measurements.

-Penne: a short tubular pasta that is ridged and holds sauce well.
+Penne: a short tubular pasta that is ridged and holds sauce well (like in my Penne Amatriciana).
 We used linguine in our pictures though, or any other pasta shape works.

 Tinned cherry tomatoes: cherry tomatoes over chopped tomatoes or passata make for the best flavour and great texture too.
 We particularly love the ones from Mutti and Sainsbury’s Taste the Difference in this Penne Puttanesca.